 Durovs – famous circus dynasty

 Durov is a famous surname in the history of Russia.
-The representatives of this dynasty are famous actors and circus performers.
-Nadezhda Durova, the heroine of the war of 1812, the legendary cavalry-girl, is among the ancestors of the glorious dynasty.
-She was Kutuzov’s adjutant during the Patriotic War.
-After the war she was actively engaged in charity and even turned her house into a small menagerie.
+The representatives of this dynasty are popular actors and circus performers.
+You know, Nadezhda Durova, the heroine of the war of 1812, the legendary cavalry-girl, is among the ancestors of the glorious dynasty.
+By the way, she was Kutuzov’s adjutant during the Patriotic War.
+After the war she even turned her house into a small menagerie.
 Nadezhda took the abandoned and sick animals that she met on her way.
 Her descendants were fond of animals too.

-For many years Vladimir Durov’s name was on the hoardings of Russia and many other countries, for he was a popular circus performer whose bold wit always drew applause and laughter.
-He used to call himself a clown, or jester, but in fact he was a deep thinker, an accomplished musician and sculptor, and the author of many interesting books for children.
-He had an immense knowledge of animal psychology and wrote a number of serious works on the subject which won wide acclaim from scientists abroad.
+For many years Vladimir Durov’s name was on the hoardings of Russia and many other countries.
+He was a popular circus performer whose bold wit always drew applause and laughter.
+Actually, he used to call himself a clown, or jester, but in fact he was a deep thinker, an accomplished musician and sculptor, and the author of many interesting books for children.
+What is more, Vladimir had an immense knowledge of animal psychology and wrote a number of serious works on the subject which won wide acclaim from scientists abroad.

 He trained as a teacher, but preferred animals as pupils.
-He had an inquisitive mind and a vast capacity for research.
+Moreover, he had an inquisitive mind and a vast capacity for research.
 On his own he studied biology, physiology and works on the activity of the higher nervous system.

 After Anna Durova’s death in 1977 Durov’s Corner was managed by her nephew Yuri Durov, after his death his daughter Natalia Durova took over management of the house.
 Since 2007 the artistic director of Grandfather Durov’s Corner is the great-grandson of Vladimir Durov – People’s Artist of Russia Yuri Durov.